-McGill's Faculty of Law currently has 50 students in its doctoral program, hailing from all around the world.
-Each year, approximately ten new students are admitted to this vibrant community.
+McGill's Faculty of Law currently has approximately 70 students in its doctoral program, coming from all around the world.
+Each year, roughly twelve new students are admitted to this vibrant community.

 See our program description and requirements for more information.